-Specifically, the total Cash Balances of the Company amounting to €29.8 million is deposited with the Greek systemically important financial institutions.
+Specifically, the total Cash Balances of the Company amounting to €32.8 million is deposited with Greek financial institutions.

 Liquidity risk

 Liquidity risk indicates the risk of inability to secure adequate cash to meet the obligations of the Company.

 The Company manages the liquidity requirements by carefully monitoring scheduled payments for current liabilities, as well as cash outflows from its day-to-day business.
 Liquidity requirements are monitored in various time zones (on a daily, weekly, monthly basis).